 If the prosthesis is removed due to failure, the bone becomes compromised, and it is even more difficult to place another prosthesis.

-The problem with shoulder replacement failures are leading researchers to look at shoulder replacement alternatives.
+The problem with shoulder replacement failures are leading researchers to look at shoulder replacement alternatives including stem cells .
 One study found that surgical repairs of degenerate and torn tissue are often prone to failure, and that some biological (biomedical) therapies (such as Platelet-Rich Plasma Therapy or Stem Cell Therapy) might improve outcomes.
 In fact, injections of platelet-rich plasma have led to reduced pain and improved recovery in other degenerated areas, together with the restoration of function.
+More research on stem cells is also forthcoming.

-Doctors in Germany looked at repairing cartilage defects and soft tissue injury in the shoulder before it leads to advanced osteoarthritis.
+Doctors in Germany looked at repairing cartilage defects and soft tissue injury (typically rotator cuff injuries and tearing) in the shoulder before it leads to advanced osteoarthritis.
 They concluded that Stem Cell Therapy for cartilage regeneration was a minimally invasive approach for shoulder joint preservation and an alternative to shoulder replacement.(11)

 In the video below, I demonstrate of technique for giving PRP Injections into the shoulder

-- Notice that multiple areas if the shoulder are treated in this treatment
+- Notice that multiple areas of the shoulder are treated in this stem cell procedure / treatment.

-- The procedure is well tolerated by this patient.
+- The stem cells injected in this procedure is well tolerated by this patient.

-Can PRP and stem cell treatments be an option?
+Can PRP therapy and stem cell treatments be an option for shoulder pain?

 A study (13) in the The open orthopaedics journal from 2017 wrote: “The application of different growth factors and mesenchymal stem cells appears as promising approaches for enhancing biologic repair.
 However, data from clinical studies are still limited, and future studies need to improve understanding of the repair process in cellular and molecular level and evaluate the effectiveness of biologic factors in the management of shoulder disorders.”